daniel-isidro/master_kschool/master_class_18.md

 * **Exploratory analysis** consist in looking at scatterplots or histograms and predicting the correlation between vars

-* Errors have mean=0, var=constant, normal distribution, and are not dependant on the input variabless
+* Errors have mean=0, var=constant, normal distribution, and are not dependant on the input variables

 * In linear regression models, **collinearity** between two input variables is affecting negatively to the results.
 But collinearity between input vars and the output is desired.